ibm-cloud-docs/vpc/vpn-onprem-aws.md

 Because AWS requires PFS to be _enabled_ in Phase 2, you must create a custom IPsec policy to replace the default policy for the VPN in your VPC.
 See [Creating a custom IPsec policy in VPN for VPC](#custom-ipsec-policy) for more details.
 {: important}

 When the AWS VPN receives a connection request from VPN for VPC, AWS VPN uses IPsec Phase 1 parameters to establish a secure connection and authenticate the VPN for VPC gateway.
-Then, if the security policy permits the connection, the Juniper VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
+Then, if the security policy permits the connection, the AWS VPN establishes the tunnel by using IPsec Phase 2 parameters and applies the IPsec security policy.
 Key management, authentication, and security services are negotiated dynamically through the IKE protocol.

 To support these functions, the following general configuration steps must be performed on the AWS VPN: